 JBL Waterproof Speaker – Super easy to clip onto your bag and has a great sound for the size.

-JBL Waterproof Flip 5 Speaker – Larger size for coastal elopements, campfires, or anything where you might want louder sound.
+JBL Waterproof Flip 5 Speaker – Larger size for use at your Airbnb, campfires, or anything where you might want louder sound.

 Water Bottle/Water Bladder